Is dividend received from life insurance taxable?

 Dividends are generally not taxed as income to you.
 Instead, they are considered a return of your premium regardless of whether you receive them in cash, use them to purchase additional coverage, use them to reduce future premiums, or leave them invested with the insurance company.

-What are accumulated dividends in a life insurance policy?
+What are dividends paid from a life insurance policy?

 Can you withdraw dividends from life insurance?

-What do you do with life insurance dividends?
+What should I do with life insurance dividends?